 Therefore, you must weigh the pros and cons of both designs in full and then make an informed decision for your website.

 Need help with your website update or redesign?
-Contact us for a free strategy session today!
+Contact Spiralytics, a performance UX web design agency in the Philippines for a free strategy session today!